rpeszek/my-blogs/posts/2021-12-01-types-in-ts.md

 ```

 It feels clunky.
 It feels like type level and value level have a broken marriage.
-It also feels very confusing.
+This lack of synergy also feels very confusing.

-I have no idea how popular the TS type level features are.
-I would guess not very.
+These issues look to me like growing pains, or maybe I am doing something wrong.
-But, I also think that they will keep improving and may end up with a decent amount of use.
+I think, TS type level programming will keep improving and we may see some very interesting use cases in the future.

 ## Final Thoughts